-Procedure: The student is responsible to meet with a counsellor in Accessibility Services to discuss their functional limitations and accommodation needs and provide Accessibility Services with supporting documentation.
-Students are not required under the Ontario Human Rights Code to disclose their disability diagnosis (with the exception of Learning Disabilities) to receive accessibility supports and services and/or academic accommodations.
-Students are encouraged to meet with a counsellor prior to the start of a semester to provide information and arrange accommodations.
+The student is responsible for meeting with a counsellor in Accessibility Services to discuss their functional limitations and accommodation needs and provide Accessibility Services with supporting documentation.
+Students are not required under the Ontario Human Rights Code to disclose their disability diagnosis (except Learning Disabilities) to receive accessibility support and services and/or academic accommodations.
+Students are encouraged to meet with a counsellor before a semester starts.

-Physical: A Functional Limitations Form (available from Student Services) from a medical professional who is registered with the College of Physicians and Surgeons.
+A Functional Limitations Form (available from Student Services) from a medical professional registered with the College of Physicians and Surgeons.
 Physical disabilities include Deaf/Hard of Hearing, Blind/Low Vision, Medical Conditions and Physical Injuries.

 The Academic Accommodation Plan